-I’m finding it difficult to stay on top of the practical things I need to do.
+How do I stay on top of the practical things I need to do?

 In addition to the strong emotions that you may feel after a bereavement, you may also be worrying about practical issues, such as how to manage on a smaller income and handle household tasks.

 - Find out if you can get any bereavement benefits to give you some extra money.